 Before the holidays, the father of one of our key freelance translators took a turn to the worst when his grave illness spread and impacted his ability to perform his daily routines.
-Despite of having her family, work and own life to take care of, she could not bear the thought of leaving her father during his last weeks and not being with her mom in her hours of need.
-She arranged matters with her family and moved in with her parents thousands of miles away, doing her best to comfort them.
+Despite of having her own family, work and life to take care of, she could not bear the thought of leaving her father during his last moments on earth.
+Also, she could not abandon her mother in her hours of need.
+She arranged matters with her immediate family and moved in with her parents thousands of miles away.
+She did her best to comfort them.

 Despite the frequent long trips to the hospital, the many trying days dealing with the symptoms and side-effects, despite the strong emotions and painful times, she never failed to respond to our requests.
 She always attended to them and delivered her work when promised and within the expected standards.

 Freelance Translator’s Work Ethics

 Freelance translators are exceptional professionals.
 Their trust in their knowledge and abilities heartens them to walk away from the security of a permanent job to lead more fulfilling lives.
 Once on their own, they quickly learn to become entrepreneurs.
 They acquire business savvy and an appreciation of the impact of client satisfaction on their bottom line.
 Breaking through corporate pay ceilings, they turn into workaholics.
 They put in sixteen hour work-days and work on weekends and holidays to maximize their income.
 They quickly though learn that they cannot sustain these kinds of hours for the long term.
 So they ultimately find their balance.
 But when needed, they revert to the long hours to get projects completed on schedule.
 They do all they can to keep clients out of frantic situations.

 Freelancers vs. Language Service Providers